 How to backup and restore your Fairphone 1

-It is easy to back up your data stored in your Fairphone 1.
+It is easy to back up your data (files, pictures, videos, and so on) stored in your Fairphone 1.
 There are several methods you can choose.

 Pictures and files